laufrankb/MiamiFintechProject2/Proposal.md

 ## Deliverables

-- Sentiment Analysis of lyrics with RNN LSTM
+- Sentiment Analysis of lyrics with VADER and/or RNN LSTM
-- Top words and/or sentences through Ngrams, frequency analysis
+- Top words through Ngrams, frequency analysis
 - Name entity recognition analysis
+    - Obtain most common adjectives, nouns or GPEs
 - Word clouds of the top words that appear in each music genre
+    - Use masks to represent the genre

 ## Resources